Goats climb trees in Morocco

 We get to the entrance of the Medina.
 Today we travel without friends we met at dinner last night from The Netherlands.
 Such lovely people, and we enjoy their company.

-We head past a few market stores that are begin me to stop, but I know this is a “tourist town” so we move on, with hungry tummies.
+We head past a few market stores that beg me to stop, but I know this is a “tourist town” so we move on, with hungry tummies.

 We find a traditional restaurant to stop and have lunch.